omar-mokht/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

+Further optimization for the clock might be:
+- Adding Weather forecasts on each planet
+- Adding support for moon and other planet's moons
+- Adding clock for planets near Blackhole (potential new timing algorithms!)
+- And Finally, adding support for clock on black holes : )

 # Prep for Part 2